mollyincali/salaries-and-standards/README.md

 *Students from top paying districts DO score better than students from lower paying districts.*

-- Lets visualize the spread
+- Lets visualize the spread of top paying districts and bottom paying districts by each subject test.

 ![title](images/histbytopbottom.png)